Abba ben Ammi: Biography

 Born in about 799 to an affluent family.
-His grandfather, Rav Samuel ben Mar Mari was the Sura Gaon from 730-748 and a descendant of the Exilarchs.
+His grandfather, Rav Samuel ben Mar Mari was the Sura Gaon from 730 to 748 and a descendant of the Exilarchs.
 He studied under the previous Gaon, Mattithiah ha-Kohen, who appointed Rav Abba as his successor in 869.
 Rav Abba served as the Pumbedita Gaon for two years and was succeeded by Zemah ben Paltoi.